openharmony/docs/en/device-dev/quick-start/quickstart-lite-faq-compose.md

   2. After the installation, reinstall Python 3.

-## "No module named 'Crypto'" Displayed During the Build Process
+## What should I do if the message "No module named 'Crypto'" is displayed during the build process?

 - **Symptom**

   The following error occurs during compilation and building:

   ```
   ModuleNotFoundError: No module named 'Crypto'
   ```